-Brexit & Environment: taking the EU side into account
+Brexit & Environment: Taking the EU side into account

-With the EU Withdrawal Bill entering Committee Stage this week, discussions on Brexit and environment turn inwards – asking how the UK will develop and enforce environmental standards after Brexit.
+With the EU Withdrawal Bill entering Committee Stage this week, discussions on Brexit and the environment turn inwards – asking how the UK will develop and enforce environmental standards after Brexit.
 But the UK’s decision to leave the EU does not simply raise questions about the future of environmental policy in the UK – it matters for the EU side as well.

 This was clearly shown in the work of the Green European Foundation (GEF).
 The GEF, in partnership with Green Foundations across Europe (in Sweden, Poland, Germany, France, Ireland and the UK) has debated the impacts of Brexit on the ecological transition in Europe over the last 6 months.
 The Brexit & Environment network participated in 4 out of these 6 events.
 This blog post discusses key highlights from these events.

 Brexit is not talked about – but may have a profound impact on Europe’s ecological transition

 While looking at the UK and, to a similar extent, the Irish media, gives the impression that Brexit dominates the political agenda, this is far from the case on the continent.
 The EU is facing many pressing issues – from Catalonia to the Refugee crisis to the apparent moves away from democracy in Poland and Hungary.
 The EU referendum results caused surprise and some consternation, but overall Europeans on the continent have moved on.